-System 1: See Annex III Section 2 point (i), of Directive 89/106/EEC, without audit-testing of samples.
-System 2+: See Annex III Section point (ii) of Directive 89/106/EEC, first possibility, including certification of the factory production control by an approved body on the basis of initial inspection of factory and of factory production control as well as of continous surveillance, assessment and approval of factory production control
+System 1: See CPD Annex III.2.(i), without audit-testing of samples

+System 2+ : See DPC Annex III.2.(ii), First possibility, including certification of the factory production control by an approved body on the basis of its continuos surveillance, assessment and approval.

-3 Conditions to be applied by EOTA on the specifications of the attestation of conformity system
+3. Conditions to be applied by EOTA on the specifications of the attestation of conformity system